idarolti/PhysaliaSexChrom/Day3/Day3_Practical_03_GametologsDivergence.md

 **[PAML](https://snoweye.github.io/phyclust/document/pamlDOC.pdf)** is a suite of programs for phylogenetic analyses of DNA or protein sequences using maximum likelihood (ML).
 The **[yn00]()** module is a method for estimating synonymous and nonsynonymous substitution rates in pairwise comparison of protein-coding DNA sequences.

-We must first create a paml control file that specifies input alignment and output files, plus options like the genetic code and analyses to perform.
+We must first create a paml control file that specifies input alignment and output files, plus options like the genetic code and the analyses to be performed.
 Then run pmal yn00.

 ```
 cd ../2.gametolog_sequences_phylip